Shawn Kemp: Seattle SuperSonics (1989–1997)

-The Seattle SuperSonics drafted Kemp in the first round of the 1989 NBA draft.
+The Seattle SuperSonics drafted Kemp, in the first round of the 1989 NBA draft.
 Although extremely athletic, Kemp was the youngest player in the NBA at that time and struggled to find his place.
 In his first season in Seattle, Kemp was mentored heavily by teammate Xavier McDaniel.
 As the season progressed, so did Kemp's skills, which propelled him into stardom.
 Kemp began to find his place in the NBA as a star during his second season with the SuperSonics.
 Together with Gary Payton, Eddie Johnson, Ricky Pierce and Nate McMillan, they became a highly successful squad.

 After Kemp's second NBA season, he picked up the nickname "Reign Man" after the SuperSonics' announcer Kevin Calabro saw a poster with the name and thought it fitting to add to his radio broadcasts.

 In 1992 during a playoff game against the Golden State Warriors, Kemp dunked over center Alton Lister, which colloquially became known as "The Lister Blister".

-Kemp played for the US national team in the 1994 FIBA World Championship in Toronto, winning the gold medal.
-He also appeared in the MTV Rock N' Jock annual celebrity basketball game.
+In 1994, Kemp appeared in the MTV Rock N' Jock annual celebrity basketball game.

 Kemp's career peaked in 1995–96, when he and Payton led the SuperSonics to a franchise-record 64 wins and their first NBA Finals appearance since 1979.
 They faced Michael Jordan and the Chicago Bulls, who were coming off an NBA record 72 wins.
 The SuperSonics pushed the heavily favored Bulls to six games before losing.
 In the Finals, Kemp posted per game averages of 23.3 points on 55% shooting from the field, 10.0 rebounds and two blocks.
 Shawn Kemp finished a close second in Finals MVP voting, almost becoming the second player to win the award despite being from the losing team.

 During his time in Seattle, Kemp occasionally played during the offseason on an outdoor court in Seattle's Belltown district.

 Kemp signed a contract extension with the SuperSonics in 1994.
 The league's collective bargaining agreement (CBA) precluded any adjustment to that contract until October 1997.
 He was upset by the situation, but his agent, Tony Dutte, understood that no negotiation was permitted.
 During this time, the SuperSonics signed Jim McIlvaine to a seven-year, $33.6 million contract, exceeding Kemp's salary.
 Kemp threatened to refuse to play in the upcoming 1996–97 season and held out of training camp for 22 days.
 Despite this absence, Kemp helped lead the SuperSonics to another 50-plus-win season as they dispatched the Phoenix Suns in five games in the first round, only to lose to the Hakeem Olajuwon, Clyde Drexler and Charles Barkley-led Houston Rockets in a seven-game series in the second round of the NBA Playoffs.
 Following the 1996–1997 season, Kemp was part of a trade sending him to the Cleveland Cavaliers, Milwaukee Bucks forward Vin Baker to the SuperSonics, and Terrell Brandon and Tyrone Hill from the Cavaliers to the Bucks.